 - (a) The animal's owner will be responsible for any applicable fees incurred by the implant of the microchip, through CCACS or other delegates, including a license veterinarian.
-Fees for microchipping performed by CCACS will be established in the fee schedule pursuant to section 6-15 of this chapter.
-The annual registration fee for a dog or cat that has been currently vaccinated with a manufactured one-year or three-year interval rabies vaccination is established in the fee schedule pursuant to section 6-15 of this chapter. - (b) The fee for a three-year registration for a dog or cat that has been currently vaccinated with a manufactured three-year interval rabies vaccination is established in the fee schedule pursuant to section 6-15 of this chapter. - (eb) No fee may be charged for a registration issued for any dog actually used by a person with disabilities who utilizes the dog as a service animal to aid the person in going from place to place within the city. - (dc) No fee may be charged for a registration issued for any dog that is owned and used by any law enforcement agency for drug awareness, drug or bomb detection, or any other law enforcement purpose. - (e) Participating veterinarians will retain one dollar (\$1.00) for each registration they issue if duplicate copies of the registration and vaccination certificates are submitted to the animal care services division within ten (10) days of issuance of the registration.
+Fees for microchipping performed by CCACS will be established in the fee schedule pursuant to section 6-15 of this chapter. - (b) No fee may be charged for a registration issued for any dog actually used by a person with disabilities who utilizes the dog as a service animal to aid the person in going from place to place within the city. - (c) No fee may be charged for a registration issued for any dog that is owned and used by any law enforcement agency for drug awareness, drug or bomb detection, or any other law enforcement purpose.

 Sec.
 6-28.
-Term.
 Microchip Required

-- (a) A microchip registered with animal care services will act in place of a city license, indefinitely, and may be revoked by an administrative proceeding pursuant to section 6-76 (Registration and Permit Revocation), when deemed necessary.
-If not revoked under the provisions of this chapter, an annual registration is effective for a period of one (1) year from the date of the rabies vaccination, if the registration is issued to an animal vaccinated with a one-year rabies vaccine or a three-year rabies vaccine and is issued on the date of original vaccination. - (b) A dog or cat is exempt from this requirement if the dog or cat is deemed ineligible by the animal care services manager or determined to be medically unsuitable for a microchip by a licensed veterinarian, in writing.
+- (a) A microchip registered with animal care services will act in place of a city license, indefinitely, and may be revoked by an administrative proceeding pursuant to section 6-76 (Registration and Permit Revocation), when deemed necessary. - (b) A dog or cat is exempt from this requirement if the dog or cat is deemed ineligible by the animal care services manager or determined to be medically unsuitable for a microchip by a licensed veterinarian, in writing.
 Proof of medical unsuitability for microchip must be provided to animal care services within thirty (30) days.
-If not revoked under the provisions of this chapter, a three-year registration is effective for a period of three (3) years from the date of vaccination if the registration is issued on the date of original vaccination. - (c) In the event that a registration is, or has been, purchased on a date other than the rabies vaccination date, the registration issued is effective for a period of one (1) year from the date of issuance or the expiration date of the rabies vaccination, whichever occurs earlier.
-In no instance may any registration exceed the date of expiration of the rabies vaccination that was administered.

 Sec.
 6-29.
-Issuance and wearing of tag.
 Maintaining Current Registration

-- (a) The owner of a dog or cat shall maintain current registration with both the microchip registration company and animal care services.
-Issuance.
-Upon acceptance of the dog or cat registration application and payment of the applicable fee, the city's collections section, the animal care services manager, animal care services manager's designee, or the participating veterinarian will issue a durable registration tag, stamped with a serial number and the year of issuance. - (b) If there is a change in contact information for the owner of a dog or cat with a registered microchip the owner shall update contact information, including new address or telephone number, with both animal care services as well as the microchip registration company, if applicable, within thirty (30)

-- days of the date of the change in contact information.
-Wearing of tag.
-Dogs and cats must wear registration tags fastened to a collar or harness at all times. - (1) It is presumed, in a prosecution of a violation of this section, that a dog or cat that is determined by an animal care officer or a police officer to be without a registration tag fastened to its collar or harness while in a public place within the city has not been vaccinated in compliance with this chapter. - (2) It is presumed, in a prosecution of a violation of this section, that a dog or cat that is determined by an animal care officer or a police officer to be without a registration tag fastened to its collar or harness while in a public place within the city has not been registered in compliance with this chapter. - (c) If there is a change in ownership of an animal with a registered microchip the initial owner shall be responsible for ensuring that the microchip is no longer registered in the initial owner's name within thirty (30) days of the date of change in ownership.
-The new owner shall be responsible for reregistering the microchip to include any new address and telephone number and have the registration information transferred to the new owner's name within thirty (30) days after the change in ownership.
-Replacement of tag.
-A duplicate registration tag may be obtained from the animal care services division upon payment of a replacement fee established in the fee schedule pursuant to section 6-15 of this chapter and proof of presentation of the original registration receipt.
-For animals administered a rabies vaccination through the animal care services division for which the vaccine remains effective, a duplicate rabies vaccination tag may be obtained from the division upon payment of a replacement fee established in the fee schedule pursuant to section 6-15 of this chapter. - (d) No person may use a microchip registration for any other animal than the one it has been issued to.
-Nontransferable.
-No person may use any registration tag for any animal other than the animal for which it was issued.
+- (a) The owner of a dog or cat shall maintain current registration with both the microchip registration company and animal care services. - (b) If there is a change in contact information for the owner of a dog or cat with a registered microchip the owner shall update contact information, including new address or telephone number, with both animal care services as well as the microchip registration company, if applicable, within thirty (30) days of the date of the change in contact information. - (c) If there is a change in ownership of an animal with a registered microchip the initial owner shall be responsible for ensuring that the microchip is no longer registered in the initial owner's name within thirty (30) days of the date of change in ownership.
+The new owner shall be responsible for reregistering the microchip to include any new address and telephone number and have the registration information transferred to the new owner's name within thirty (30) days after the change in ownership. - (d) No person may use a microchip registration for any other animal than the one it has been issued to.